-A participating provider in the Prudent Buyer Plan or Select PPO Plan network or the Blue Cross and/or Blue Shield Plan is not necessarily a CME facility.
+Benefits for services performed at a designated CME will be the same as for participating providers.
+A participating provider in the Prudent Buyer Plan network or the Blue Cross and/or Blue Shield Plan is not necessarily a CME facility.